-The natural, sweet taste of pineapple and crispy cabbage come together in this vegan pineapple coleslaw to complement any BBQ dish or enjoy as a side dish and sandwich topper, or as an entree salad with grilled tofu.
+The natural, sweet taste of pineapple and crispy cabbage combine in this vegan pineapple coleslaw recipe to complement any BBQ dish.
+Enjoy as a side dish and sandwich topper or as an entree salad with grilled tofu.

 What do you get when the natural, sweet taste of pineapple and the crunch of crispy cabbage come together?
 Vegan pineapple coleslaw.
 Pineapple coleslaw is a perfect side dish, salad for lunch, or topping for a Pulled Pork Sweet Potato Sandwich.
 Regardless of how you eat coleslaw with pineapple, it ends with sweet and savory satisfaction.

-Since so many coleslaw variations exist, this vegan pineapple coleslaw recipe is unique with an interesting combination of simple ingredients.
-Although sweet, the tangy dressing and crunchy texture create magic with every bite. ;
+Since so many coleslaw variations exist, this vegan pineapple coleslaw recipe is unique, with an exciting combination of simple ingredients.
+Although sweet, the tangy dressing and crunchy texture create magic with every bite.

 Jump to:

-- Green Cabbage: one of the most popular cabbage varieties.
-It is so named for the way its leaves wound tightly over one another in a dense, compact fashion; with the final product resembling a cannonball.
+- Green Cabbage: Green cabbage is one of the most popular cabbage varieties.
+It is so named for how its leaves wound tightly over one another in a dense, compact fashion, with the final product resembling a cannonball.

-- Purple Cabbage: is a great source of antioxidants and other beneficial plant compounds that help protect against cellular damage.
+- Purple Cabbage: Purple cabbage is a great source of antioxidants and other beneficial plant compounds that help protect against cellular damage.

 - Red Bell Pepper: Red bell peppers are the sweetest of the bell pepper varieties